lino-framework/book/docs/specs/checkdata.rst

 Running the :command:`checkdata` command
 ========================================

-The :mod:`lino.modlib.checkdata` module provides a Django admin command named :manage:`checkdata`.

 >>> call_command('checkdata')
 Found 7 and fixed 0 data problems in Calendar entries.
-Done 18 checks, found 7 and fixed 0 problems.
+Done 20 checks, found 7 and fixed 0 problems.

 You can see the list of all available checkers also from the command line using::